yeahdef/bloomextract/README.md

 	python manage.py migrate
 	python manage.py runserver

-navigate to localhost in your browser. input a product or category page URL into the form.
+Navigate to localhost:8000 in your browser.

+Input a product or category page URL into the form.

+I haven't done a large volume of testing, but this appears to work for most physical goods.